nimisha243/uber-app/README.md

 ## About me

-Hi, I am Nimisha Kumari, currently working on this project that uses Beckn Protocol.
+Hi, I am Nimisha Kumari, currently working on building Uber like ridesharing app using Beckn Protocol.
 .

-## following for the App like Uber:
+## following for the App:
 * Create Rider Android Clone App
 * Fetch and show nearby cabs on Google Map
 * Set Pickup and drop location